Eva Green: 2012–2019: Villainous roles and critical acclaim with Penny Dreadful

-Between May 2014 and 2016, Green starred in the Showtime horror drama series Penny Dreadful as Vanessa Ives.
+From 2014 to 2016, Green starred in the Showtime horror drama series Penny Dreadful as Vanessa Ives.
 Her performance received widespread acclaim from critics, with Eric Diaz of Nerdist writing, "Eva Green as Vanessa Ives was really a Master Class in acting, and hopefully someone will give her a damn Emmy this time."
 The A.V.
 Club described Green as "a fearless actress who has no time for pedestrian concerns about vanity or what some might consider to be over the top."
 For her performance, she earned a nomination for Best Actress in a Television Series – Drama at the 73rd Golden Globe Awards.

 In 2014, she played the titular role of Ava Lord, a villainous femme fatale in the Sin City sequel film Sin City: A Dame to Kill For.
 Green's performance was praised as the standout element of the film despite its negative reviews.
 The Guardian said that Green "brings a dangerous charisma to Ava Lord, the most compelling presence in the movie."Variety stated that she "delivers a deliciously over‑the‑top femme fatale turn [and].., commanding every scene she's in."

 In 2016, Green reunited with Tim Burton in Miss Peregrine's Home for Peculiar Children, a film based on the 2011 novel by Ransom Riggs.
 Green collaborated once more with Burton in Disney's 2019 live-action adaptation of Dumbo, co-starring with Colin Farrell and Michael Keaton.
 In 2018, she was appointed as a Chevalier of the Ordre des Arts et des Lettres, an honorary award given by the French government.

 In 2019, she starred in the French drama film Proxima directed by Alice Winocour.
-Green's performance in the movie was met with critical acclaim and she was eventually nominated for the César Award for Best Actress.
+Green's performance in the movie was met with critical acclaim, and she was eventually nominated for the César Award for Best Actress.
 In 2020, she starred as Lydia Wells in the BBC One miniseries The Luminaries, based on the 2013 novel by Eleanor Catton.